Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Deputy
 ttt_deputy_damage_penalty                   0       // Damage penalty that the deputy has before being promoted (e.g. 0.5 = 50% less damage)

+// Veteran
+ttt_veteran_damage_bonus                    0.5     // Damage bonus that the veteran has when they are the last innocent alive (e.g. 0.5 = 50% more damage)
+ttt_veteran_full_heal                       1       // Whether the veteran gets a full heal upon becoming the last remaining innocent or not

 // ----------------------------------------

 // JESTER TEAM SETTINGS